Hikifune Station

 Hikifune Station (曳舟駅, Hikifune-eki) is a railway station in Sumida, Tokyo, Japan, operated by the private railway operator Tobu Railway.

 Lines

 Hikifune Station is served by the Tobu Skytree Line and Tōbu Kameido Line, and is located 2.4 km from the Tokyo terminus at Asakusa Station.
 It is also where the Skytree line and trains going to Oshiage Station and the Tokyo Metro Hanzōmon Line split.
-All kinds of the limited express have stopped at this station since 6 June 2020.

 Station layout

 This station consists of two island platforms serving four tracks for the Tobu Skytree Line.
 For the Tobu Kameido Line, the station consists of a terminating single side platform serving one track.